 The only difference?
-Instead of settling for lame S&P 500 dividends, you’ll be banking a cool 10%, and maybe even more.
+Instead of settling for lame S&P 500 dividends, you’ll be banking a cool 10.9%.
 And you’ll set yourself up for some nice price upside, too!

-At this point you may be wondering why we don’t hear a lot more about CEFs, especially these days, given the huge dividends these funds pay out.
+At this point you may be wondering why we don’t hear a lot more about CEFs, given the huge dividends these funds pay out.
 Truth is, they’re overlooked for the silliest of reasons: investors hear “closed-end fund” and immediately think CEFs are too complicated.
 Journalists don’t help.
-They’d rather blather on about the newest gadget from the likes of Apple (AAPL) or the latest tweet from Elon Musk.
+They’d rather blather on about the newest gadget from the likes of Apple (AAPL) or the latest tweet (X?) from Elon Musk.